Positron emission tomography: Image reconstruction

 Statistical, likelihood-based approaches: Statistical, likelihood-based iterative expectation-maximization algorithms such as the Shepp–Vardi algorithm are now the preferred method of reconstruction.
 These algorithms compute an estimate of the likely distribution of annihilation events that led to the measured data, based on statistical principles.
 The advantage is a better noise profile and resistance to the streak artifacts common with FBP, but the disadvantage is greater computer resource requirements.
 A further advantage of statistical image reconstruction techniques is that the physical effects that would need to be pre-corrected for when using an analytical reconstruction algorithm, such as scattered photons, random coincidences, attenuation and detector dead-time, can be incorporated into the likelihood model being used in the reconstruction, allowing for additional noise reduction.
 Iterative reconstruction has also been shown to result in improvements in the resolution of the reconstructed images, since more sophisticated models of the scanner physics can be incorporated into the likelihood model than those used by analytical reconstruction methods, allowing for improved quantification of the radioactivity distribution.

 Research has shown that Bayesian methods that involve a Poisson likelihood function and an appropriate prior probability (e.g., a smoothing prior leading to total variation regularization or a Laplacian distribution leading to $\ell_1$-based regularization in a wavelet or other domain), such as via Ulf Grenander's Sieve estimator or via Bayes penalty methods or via I.J.
 Good's roughness method may yield superior performance to expectation-maximization-based methods which involve a Poisson likelihood function but do not involve such a prior.

-Attenuation correction: Quantitative PET Imaging requires attenuation correction.
-In these systems attenuation correction is based on a transmission scan using ^{68}Ge rotating rod source.

-Transmission scans directly measure attenuation values at 511 keV.
-Attenuation occurs when photons emitted by the radiotracer inside the body are absorbed by intervening tissue between the detector and the emission of the photon.
+Attenuation correction: Attenuation occurs when photons emitted by the radiotracer inside the body are absorbed by intervening tissue between the detector and the emission of the photon.
 As different LORs must traverse different thicknesses of tissue, the photons are attenuated differentially.
 The result is that structures deep in the body are reconstructed as having falsely low tracer uptake.
-Contemporary scanners can estimate attenuation using integrated x-ray CT equipment, in place of earlier equipment that offered a crude form of CT using a gamma ray (positron emitting) source and the PET detectors.
+This must be corrected for when using quantitative PET imaging.

+One option for estimating attenuation coefficients is via a transmission scan, using a ^{68}Ge rod source that is rotated around the patient Transmission scans directly measure attenuation values at 511 keV.
+With PET-CT scanners the 511 keV photon attenuation coefficients can be estimated using the Hounsfield units from the CT scan.
+Attenuation correction in PET-MRI scanners is more challenging, as the MRI images do not directly contain information on about the tissue attenuation coefficients, and the scanner bores are too narrow for a transmission scan.
+Several methods have been proposed for PET-MRI attenuation coefficient, including machine learning, algorithms to directly estimate attenuation coefficients from the MRI or emission data, and atlas-based approaches (where the MRI scan is co-registered with a database of CT images).

 While attenuation-corrected images are generally more faithful representations, the correction process is itself susceptible to significant artifacts.
-As a result, both corrected and uncorrected images are always reconstructed and read together.
+As a result, both corrected and uncorrected images are often reconstructed and read together.